 1. Flexible and Adaptable for Changing Needs

 Although WordPress was originally designed to support blogging and related types of online publishing, it also powers a wide range of sites with other purposes.
 WordPress is used to run complex sites for large multinational corporations, manage small businesses, and create personal blogs.
-WordPress sites can contain full service ecommerce stores, showcase a portfolio, or host a social network, group, or podcast.
-Whatever a company’s requirements, the core WordPress package plus a combination of its many plugins can make a site to suit.
+WordPress sites can contain full-service eCommerce stores, showcase a portfolio, or host a social network, group, or podcast.
+Whatever a company’s requirements, the core WordPress package plus a variety of basic and premium plugins that is suitable for your site.
 Thanks to its many themes and easy access to its source files, WordPress is also endlessly adaptable to a company’s changing needs.

 2. User-friendly—Even for Beginners